Greenwood, Western Australia: Education

 The original Greenwood Primary School closed in 1997 and the land was sub-divided and sold as residential lots.

 During June 2007, the government announced that Allenswood Primary School and East Greenwood Primary schools would amalgamate, temporarily at the East Greenwood site, and a new school would be built on the Allenswood site.

 Allenswood primary closed at the end of the 2007 school year and was demolished, making way for the construction of the new school, expected to be completed in late 2009.

 In 2008, East Greenwood Primary School was renamed Greenwood Primary School, later relocating, at the commencement of Term 4 2010 to the newly constructed, ex Allenswood Primary Site.
 East Greenwood Primary was then also demolished.

 Greenwood Senior High School became independent in 2011-2012 and changed its name to Greenwood College.

 Shopping and commercial

 The north-eastern corner contains a small commercial/industrial area centred on Canham Way.
 This precinct hosts a variety of businesses including a butcher, tyre store, landscaping supplies, martial arts, reticulation, hardware, thrift shop and others.
 A small commercial centre is located on Wanneroo Road, south of Canham Way.

 The main shopping centre in the suburb is Greenwood Village Shopping Centre, on Calectasia Street.
 The centre includes a Coles supermarket and a range of other retailers, including a butcher, bakery, 24 Hour gym, greengrocer, pharmacy, pizza shop, newsagent, barber, Post Office and others.
-In the general vicinity of the shopping centre is a BP Service Station, a commercial centre and a popular pub called The Greenwood Hotel.
-'The Greenwood' is the official support pub for boxer Danny Green.

 Located toward the north-western corner of Greenwood is the smaller Coolibah Plaza Shopping Centre which trades 7 days a week.
 There are 10 businesses in the centre including a Farmer Jacks supermarket, newsagent, bakery, a fish and chip shop and both a Malaysian and Thai restaurant.